Dental Assistant

 Program Specific Requirements

-To enroll in the Dental Assistant program, first apply for admission to the College, then read the program's Essential Functions and complete a background check.
+To enroll in the Dental Assistant program, first apply for admission to the College, then read the program's Technical Standards and complete a background check.
 You can find links to these documents below.
 In addition, you must complete a Job Shadow at a dental office.
-The last step for admission to the program will be to complete an Intent to Enroll form.
-Please see the details below.

 - Background Check [3]